 Perhaps this ambiguity was because the tournament was not yet a profit generator.
 Six months after the 1991 tournament, the Japanese FA had a meeting with FIFA on a number of topics, and one point on the agenda was the apparent 'enormous deficit' of the 1991 edition in Fukuoka.
-This may have been one of the reasons to involve the AFC's new marketing arm, the AFC Marketing

-Ltd. in the preparations and delivery of the event.
+This may have been one of the reasons to involve the AFC's new marketing arm, the AFC Marketing Ltd. in the preparations and delivery of the event.
 While the competition was not new to this kind of business approach - Veronica Chan's management in the 1980s was meticulous and extensive - this was the first time the tournament would benefit from the modern sports management agency approach.
 The tournament was already witnessing some modern sports marketing as a licensing agreement for the China PR team saw the players with their own personalised collector's doll.

-Veronica Chan interviewed by the media in the mid-1970s
+Veronica Chan interviewed by the media

-As a result, the three subsequent tournament reports in 1993, 1995 and 1997 were all produced by the AFC's marketing arm and had extensive analysis of the media coverage, advertising and sponsorship.
+As a result, the three subsequent tournament reports in 1993, 1995 and 1997 were all produced by the marketing arm and had extensive analysis of the media coverage, advertising and sponsorship.
 Even if Veronica Chan had regularly taken to the media to promote the tournament in the early years, this was no small revolution and the AFC was investing significantly in the tournament.
 The 1996 Congress reports show how the spending on the 1995 Women's Asian Championship was proportionately 17% of the competition budget.
 Keeping in mind that there were 16 competitions - of all shapes and sizes funded that year, the host subsidy and prize money for the men's 5th Asian Cup Winner's Cup represented only proportionately 19% of the total competition budget.
 This was also a proportional increase as the 1993 Women's Asian Championship represented 11% of the competition budget.
-The AFC was clearly investing more in the women's but also about the incredible human experience shared by the players during their career.
-Various editions of the AFC Women's Asian Cup reveal something beyond marketing, goals or business.
-One of the tournament's legends, China PR's Sun Wen, who played in seven consecutive editions and scored in six of them, recalled with much fondness the broader experience of traveling across Asia, meeting people and experiencing the hospitality of new cultures.
-One moment in particular stood out for her.
-It was the faces of two Japanese women who served as team liaisons during the 1991 edition.
-She spoke of these two 'Japanese aunts' as the players called them and how 'they were so kind, so nice...even now I can remember their faces'.
+The AFC was clearly investing in the women's game.